 There will be two exams (one midway through the semester, the other at the end) where students will be tested on their knowledge of key concepts, theories, and facts.
-Exam dates are Thursday, October 27th and December TBA (the University official final examination schedule becomes available midsemester on Testudo).
-We will have a review session on Tuesday, October 25th for the first one.
+Exam dates are Thursday, March 8th and TBA during the week of May 12-18 (the University official final examination schedule becomes available mid-semester on Testudo).
+We will have a review session on Tuesday, March 6th for the first one.
 To make good use of the review session, make sure you bring questions to class.
+The final exam will cover the entire semester.

-Policy Memo for the president elect of the United States (20% of final grade)
+Short Paper or Memo (20% of final grade)

-This final assignment gives students the opportunity to carry out research on a Latin American country of their choosing.
-Students will pick one issue (LGBT, Gender, Indigenous, or Environmental politics) to be explored in one country of the region.
-Drawing from the concepts and theories covered in the course, they will write a two-page memo to the new US president.
-The objective is to inform the new US president of the top two issues/problems in this policy area and recommend two policy proposals for the US to pursue through foreign policy.
-The memo is due on Thursday, December 8th.
-Students should upload the memo to Elms and bring a hard copy to class.
-I will provide specific guidelines for this assignment mid-semester.
+This assignment gives students the opportunity to carry out research on a Latin American country of their choosing.
+Drawing from the concepts and theories covered in the course, students will write a two-page memo.
+The memo will examine two issues/problems in one of the policy areas analyzed in class (one has to be on the economy) and will conclude with two recommended solutions.
+Students should upload the paper to Elms and bring a hard copy to class on Thursday April 12th.
+I will provide specific guidelines for this assignment later in the semester.